LottaViljamaa/language-app/README.md

 ### Introduction

 The Application is a school assignment and it's developed as a part of my backend course.
-The application is designed to work in language leaerning.
+The application is designed to work in language learning.
 Currently supported languages are Finnish and English.

 ### How to use?